Understanding Alzheimer's and Dementia in Edmonton

 Help with daily tasks such as bathing, dressing, meals, and medication

 We understand the emotional challenges that come with caring for someone with cognitive decline — and we’re here to help you every step of the way.
+Our Alzheimer’s & Dementia Care team is trained to support every stage.

 When to Seek Help